v1.6.0 — Multi-LLM consensus code review

 Targeted review angles: bugs, security, performance, QA.

 Gemini's free tier signs up in 30 seconds at aistudio.google.com/apikey — no phone needed.
-Or use Groq, OpenAI, Claude — any provider you already have.
+Or use GPT, Claude, Groq — any provider you already have.

 Open the app, paste your key in Settings.
 Done.
-Key stays on your machine, never sent to NEXADiag.
+Key stays on your machine, never sent to NEXADiag servers.

 Browse to your project, click Analyze.
 HTML report opens in your browser.
 That's it.